 Step 7 – Consolidate Color Harmony

 You can see I added a streak of rich blue to the town in the distance.
-I scumbled this color accross the canvas, exposing some areas of the underpainting.
-This gives the illusion of the distant town, without needing to individually render each building.
+I scumbled this color across the canvas, exposing some areas of the underpainting.
+This gives the illusion of a distant town, without needing to individually render each building.

 I also added some lighter and more saturated oranges and yellows.
 I really wanted that mountain range in the distance to ‘pop’.

 Step 8 – Use The Palette Knife To Bring It All Together

 I pulled out the palette knife and a medium-sized round brush and started to bring everything together.
 This process involved:

 - Breaking up edges that appeared unnatural and refined (for example, the bushes on the side of the path).
 To do this, I just grabbed a small amount of paint on the knife and dragged it gently over my brushwork.
 This creates a very interesting effect that you cannot achieve with a brush alone.

 - Consolidating any hard edges which gives structure and form to the painting.
 Some of those edges are the thick tree branches on our right, the edge of the mountain on our left, and the outline of the pathway.

 - Adding snow to the mountains in the background.